vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 Scraper.new.scrape

 ```

 ## Injected Dependencies

 Let’s dig in!
 For example, `MarkdownComposer` knows too much of another class, `PageExtractor`.
 Unnecessarily so.
-It knows the class’ name, a method `extract_data` and its argument `detail_page` for instantiation. `MarkdownCompoer` can and should be more ignorant of these.
-Sure, it needs to know a little bit if it uses the behavior of another objects, but we can limit the extend.
-Knowing the details about the `detail_page_link` is maybe also not the business of dealing with markdown.
+It knows the class’ name, the method `extract_data` and its argument `detail_page` for instantiation. `MarkdownCompoer` can and should be more ignorant of these.
+Sure, it needs to know a little bit for using the behavior of another objects.
+We can limit the extend though.
+Knowing the details about the `detail_page_link` is  also not exactly the business of a class that is dealing with markdown.

 #### class MarkdownComposer